-The Commission entered into a ten year operational lease on the office property in Alderney, commencing in April 2008.
+The Commission entered into a ten year operational lease on the office property in Alderney, commencing in April 2008, on 21 February 2014 the lease was extended to March 2023.
 The property remains in the ownership of the States of Alderney.

-The rental amounts for 2016 charged to the Income statement and included in premises, furniture and equipment expenditure were £47,490 (2015: £47,219).
+The rental amounts for 2017 charged to the Income statement and included in premises, furniture and equipment expenditure were £48,239 (2016: £47,490).